NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. note::

-    Only the compute clusters' QOSes will affect a job's priority value.
-ES cluster QOSes (the login nodes and the DTNs) QOSes specific to the login nodes and DTNs do not affect the job's prioities.
+    Only the QOSes on the compute clusters will affect a job's priority value.

 +----------+----------+--------+----------+-----------------------------------+